csc335-UA-master/csc335-madlibs/README.md

 ------------

-To help us do the replacement, we will use a powerful text matching feature called “regular expressions”.
-Here’s some sample code that you should run and understand that may be adaptable to your program.
+To help us do the replacement, we will use a powerful text matching feature called â€œregular expressionsâ€.
+Hereâ€™s some sample code that you should run and understand that may be adaptable to your program.

 	//This string holds the template with parenthesized, all-caps placeholders